Reinhard Marx: Homosexuality, gay rights, and the Church

+In July 2026, a group of 26 priests from the Archdiocese of Munich and Freising published a letter in which they questioned Marx's guidelines to carry out blessings of couples in irregular unions, including homosexual unions, within the archdiocese.
+They alleged that the guidelines contradicted church teaching and went beyond what was permitted in Fiducia supplicans.
+Marx responded by proposing that the guidelines would be a pilot project carried out for one year.
+Pope Leo met with Marx several days after the publication of this letter.

 Abortion, suicide and euthanasia

 Marx is an active opponent of abortion in Germany and has also spoken against physician-assisted suicide as well as embryonic stem cell research.
 On the occasion of the 2015 pro-life march in Germany, he publicly stated: "As Christians we share the conviction that the inviolable dignity of every human being has its origin in God, the Creator of all life."

 German Catholic and Protestant leaders, including Marx, began an anti-suicide campaign in 2019.
 A mass was held in the city of Hanover to initiate the campaign.
 On the occasion, Cardinal Marx preached the homily and said, "We want to be where we are needed, as Jesus of Nazareth has told us....
 In order for the silence and taboo to stop....
 [Society] must wake up to the issue".